-(4) Represents acquisition-related intangibles amortization and increased tangible asset and capitalized software depreciation and amortization resulting from the Refinitiv Transaction and the application of pushdown accounting (where all assets were marked to fair value as of the closing date of the Refinitiv Transaction).

-(5) For the year ended December 31, 2020, Adjusted EBITDA margin increased compared to the year ended December 31, 2019 by 336 basis points, 285 basis points on a constant currency basis.
+- (4) Represents acquisition-related intangibles amortization and increased tangible asset and capitalized software depreciation and amortization resulting from the Refinitiv Transaction and the application of pushdown accounting (where all assets were marked to fair value as of the closing date of the Refinitiv Transaction). - (5) For the year ended December 31, 2020, Adjusted EBITDA margin increased compared to the year ended December 31, 2019 by 336 basis points, 285 basis points on a constant currency basis.
 For the year ended December 31, 2020, Adjusted EBIT margin increased compared to the prior year period by 386 basis points, 333 basis points on a constant currency basis.
 The changes in Adjusted EBITDA margin and Adjusted EBIT margin on a constant currency basis, which are non-GAAP financial measures, are defined as the changes in Adjusted EBITDA margin and Adjusted EBIT margin excluding the effects of foreign currency fluctuations.
-Adjusted EBITDA margin and Adjusted EBIT margin excluding the changes in Adjusted EBITDA margin and Adjusted EBIT margin on a constant currency basis as supplemental metrics to evaluate our underlying margin performance between periods by removing the impact of foreign currency fluctuations.
-We believe that providing changes in Adjusted EBITDA margin and Adjusted EBITDA margin and Adjusted EBIT margin and trends between periods.
+Adjusted EBITDA margin and Adjusted EBIT margin excluding the effects of foreign currency fluctuations are calculated by translating the current period and prior period's results using the average exchange rates for the prior period.
+We use the changes in Adjusted EBITDA margin and Adjusted EBIT margin on a constant currency basis as supplemental metrics to evaluate our underlying margin performance between periods by removing the impact of foreign currency fluctuations.
+We believe that providing changes in Adjusted EBITDA margin and Adjusted EBIT margin on a constant currency basis provide useful comparisons of our Adjusted EBITDA margin and Adjusted EBIT margin and Adjusted EBITDA margin and Adjusted EBIT margin and Adjusted EBITDA margin and Adjusted EBIT margin and adjusted EBIT